‘The Chosen’ boosted by fake anti-Jesus ad campaign - NewsBreak

 Perhaps part of the reason: A recent smear campaign against the show that included defaced billboards and advertisements on social media telling people not to watch it, which left people both confused and intrigued.Why these drivers say more women should be truckers

-As it turns out, the smear camapaign was faked.
+As it turns out, the smear campaign was faked.
 It was part of an advertising strategy, Dallas Jenkins, the director of “The Chosen,” explained on “Banfield.”

 “I had to do a little bit of sincere apologizing because I think we missed the boat with our core fans.
 But the reaction from non-viewers, from people who are just discovering the show because of the campaign, has been actually extraordinary,” Jenkins said Monday night during an appearance on “Banfield.”